Sparsity of postcritically finite maps of $\mathbb{P}^k$ and beyond: A complex analytic approach: Rigidity of some stable families

-Let $\lambda$ be close enough to $\lambda_0$.
-Let $y\in Y$ and let $D$ be an irreducible component of the postcritical set of $f_\lambda$ containing $y$.
-As we have already seen, $D$ is $m$-periodic and $D$ is locally equal to the stable manifold of $y$ near this point.
+Let $\lambda$ be sufficiently close to $\lambda_0$.
+Let $y \in Y$ and let $D$ be an irreducible component of the postcritical set of $f_\lambda$ that contains $y$.
+As previously noted, $D$ is $m$-periodic and locally coincides with the stable manifold of $y$ near this point.
 In particular, $D$ intersects transversely $L_\infty$ at $y$.
-Moreover, by \cite[Lemma 6.2]{dinhsibony}, $f_{\lambda|D}^m$ has a topological degree equal to $d^{m}$ and thus, using a normalization, it has a unique measure of maximal entropy $m\log d$.
+Moreover, by \cite[Lemma 6.2]{dinhsibony}, $f_{\lambda|D}^m$ has topological degree $d^m$ and thus, using a normalization, it has a unique measure of maximal entropy $m\log d$.